 Ignoring the pre-boarding time, the fastest way to travel from Athens to Thessaloniki is by a short domestic flight which takes a little under an hour.
-By comparison, travelling by train takes 4 hours 23 minutes.
+By comparison, travelling by train takes around 4 hours.

 How much is the train from Athens to Thessaloniki?

-At the time of writing, a one-way train ticket from Athens to Thessaloniki costs 43 euro, while the return is 61.80 euro if booked on the app.
+At the time of writing, a one-way train ticket from Athens to Thessaloniki starts at 43 euro, while a return ticket starts from 66.80 euro.
 Several discounts apply, so check if you qualify for any of them.